Zabuzard/LexiSearchExercises/README.md

-# LexiSearch
+# LexiSearchExercises
 LexiSearch is an API for retrieving information in given datasets.

-The available documentation can be found in [our wiki](https://github.com/ZabuzaW/LexiSearch/wiki).
+The available documentation can be found in [our wiki](https://github.com/ZabuzaW/LexiSearchExercises/wiki).